cymqqqq/Mask-Detection-YOLOv3/README.md

 - check that each image has a corresponding text file
 - split images into training and testing dataset

-Then, upload notebooks and images into Google Drive.
-Run the codes in the notebooks on Google Colab.
+Then, upload the entire mask_detection folder you wish to train into Google Drive.
+Run the codes in mask_detection.ipynb on Google Colab.
 Remember to change Runtime Type to GPU.

 After training the model, download the weights into local computer.
 Transfer the weights to the directory of the model (example: mask_detection_YOLOv3\mask_detection_v1)